ansys/pymapdl/doc/source/user_guide/mesh_geometry.rst

      N Arrays:   3

-Or using the entity name:
+You can use the entity name:

 .. code:: pycon